NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 ..
 Note:: The instructions in this page assume that Unbound is already installed.

-The basic configuration is shown below.
+The basic configuration which you can use out of the box is shown below.
+To use it, you need to create a file with this config as its content (or copy the config to the default config file which can be found during the installation process).

 .. code:: bash